-There were no flow-through shares issued during the period ended March 31, 2013, accordingly, no flow-through premium.
+There were no flow-through shares issued during the nine-month period ended September 30, 2013 accordingly, no flow-through premium was accrued for the period.

 9. SHARE CAPITAL AND RESERVES

 a) Share Capital

 The Corporation is authorized to issue an unlimited number of common shares, an unlimited number of first preferred shares, an unlimited number of second preferred shares and an unlimited number of special shares, issuable in series.
 Only common shares (and no other class or series of shares) have been issued.